hantsy/spring-graphql-sample/README.md

 Make sure you have installed the following software.

-* Java 16 and Kotlin 1.4
+* Java 16
-* Apache Maven 3.8.x and Gradle 7.x
+* Apache Maven 3.8.x / Gradle 7.x
 * Docker

+Some sample codes are written in Kotlin.
+If you are new to Kotlin, you can start to learn Kotlin from the [the Kotlin homepage](https://kotlinlang.org/).

 ## Build